Pine shavings have been taking a bad rap lately, despite many years of serving well as pet bedding.

 So there is still no evidence linking untreated softwood shavings to liver disease or other problems in rabbits.

 We and our animals are exposed continually to different "pollutants" in our environment.
 What matters is the health of an individual and the concentration of pollutants they are exposed to.

 Some chemicals in small concentrations are harmless but in larger doses are lethal.
 An example of this is benzoic acid in Listerine.
 While benzoic acid is toxic if ingested in large enough quantities, the amount in Listerine is well below that amount and therefore is safe for use in humans.
 It is important not to over-interpret what scientific studies are showing us.

 In closing I just want to say I still have not read, experienced, or heard anything that leads me to believe the use of pine shavings as rabbit bedding, rabbit litter or in rabbit nestboxes are harmful to rabbits.
 What I have read and experienced shows me they are safe.

 Dr Hawley reports pet retailers are being subjected to anger from animal rights advocates who accuse them of selling "dangerous" bedding material (20).

 It's too bad these people didn't first read the studies instead of subscribing to the "I heard it was bad, so it must be true" theory.
 But those of you reading this now know more than you ever wanted to about softwood shavings and HME!

-*(The parenthetical numbers refer to Ms. Fayo's bibliography, which you can find by reading her full article (click on the above title).
+*The parenthetical numbers refer to Ms. Fayo's bibliography, which you can find by reading her full article (link is below).

 "The Truth about Pine Shavings" has been reviewed and approved by Carol Green, PhD (Pharmacology and Toxicology - with 80+ publications written), rabbit breeder